Local Emergency Planning Committee

 Evacuation of an area may be indicated when there is advance warning of a hazard, the possibility of explosion, or the danger of long-term exposure.
 Police and Fire Department responders using sirens, loudspeakers and door-to-door alert will advise residents of the evacuation.
 An assembly area or shelter will be designated by the Incident Commander, and the best routes to reach the assembly or shelter area will be identified.

 Motorists encountering vehicular accidents involving hazardous materials should avoid driving through any spilled materials, smoke or vapor clouds.
 Report the accident as soon as possible by calling 911.
 Close your vehicle windows and turn off air-conditioner, vents or heater until you are sure there is no danger of contamination.
 If police or Fire Department personnel are on the scene, follow their directions.
 Keep your radio tuned to a local radio station to receive any EAS announcements regarding the incident.

 What is the Community Right to Know Act?

 The Superfund Amendments and Reauthorization Act, Title III, legislation requires that the LEPC establish procedures for receiving and processing requests from the public for information on hazardous materials in the community.
-Citizens wishing right-to-know information may contact the Fire Department Emergency Management Bureau, at (410) 222-0600 (TDD (410) 222-8747).
+Citizens wishing right-to-know information may contact the Fire Department Emergency Management Bureau, at (410) 222-0600 (TDD callers please user Maryland Relay 711).

-Written requests for information may be sent directly to SARA Information Request, Department of the Environment, Hazardous Waste Program, 2500 Broening Highway, Baltimore, Maryland 21122.
+Written requests for information may be sent directly to SARA Information Request, Department of the Environment, Hazardous Waste Program, 1800 Washington Blvd, Baltimore, Maryland 21230.

 What is the Emergency Alert System (EAS)?